-Development Project/Case Built Heritage to be affected Background & Current Progress building.
-It was selected as one of the buildings under the "Revitalising Historic Buildings Through Partnership Scheme" Batch I launched by DEVB in 2008. time student places for local and overseas students for the study of various courses related to digital media, etc. Part time courses may also be arranged.
+Development Project/Case Built Heritage to be affected Background & Current Progress • It was selected as one of the buildings under the "Revitalising Historic Buildings Through Partnership Scheme" Batch I launched by DEVB in 2008. the study of various courses related to digital media, etc. Part time courses may also be arranged.
 Heritage Impact Assessment in form of a Conservation Management Plan was prepared by SCAD-HK and presented to AAB on 27 October 2009.
 Members expressed support on the revitalization proposal.
 SCAD-HK has committed to deliver this revitalisation project by its own fund and no government funding for capital works will be sought.
-BD has given approval for building plan submissions and works targeted to commence at end December 2009.
-10. Revitalisation of the Lai Chi Kok Hospital The site is divided into 3 zones: upper, middle and lower zones.
+Works commenced in December 2009.
+10. Revitalisation of the Lai Chi Kok Hospital (LCKH) The site is divided into 3 zones: upper, middle and lower zones.
 The building blocks at lower zone were constructed in around 1910.
 The site has been used as quarantine station, prison, hospital and rehabilitation centre.
-LCKH was accorded as Grade 3 historic site in 1992.
+LCKH was accorded a Grade 3 status in 1992.
 It was selected as one of the buildings under the "Revitalising Historic Buildings Through Partnership Scheme" Batch I launched by DEVB in 2008.
-The revitalization proposal submitted by the Hong Kong Institute for Promotion of Chinese Culture (HKIPCC) was selected and approval-in-principal has been granted by DEVB to HKIPCC to turn the site into the "Hong Kong Cultural Heritage", a venue for promotion of arts and culture with hostel, performance space, classrooms, café and gallery.
+The revitalization proposal submitted by the Hong Kong Institute for Promotion of Chinese Culture (HKIPCC) was selected and approval-in-principle has been granted by DEVB to HKIPCC to turn the site into the "Hong Kong Cultural Heritage", a venue for promotion of arts and culture with hostel, performance space, classrooms, café and gallery.
 HKIPCC will organize educational courses and cultural exchange programmes in conjunction with both local and oversea institutions.
 Heritage Impact Assessment in form of a Conservation Management Plan was prepared by HCF and presented to AAB on 27 October 2009.
 Members expressed support on the revitalization proposal.
 HKIPCC is working on the detail design.
 An application for funding will be submitted to the LegCo in the first half of 2010.
 Commencement of work is anticipated in late 2010.
+11. Revitalisation of Lui Seng Chun Built in 1931 by Mr. Lui Leung, one of the founders of the Kowloon Motor Bus Company • The revitalization proposal submitted by the Hong Kong Baptist University (HKBU) was selected and